FAQs

 How can I run a scan?

-ScanCode.io offers several Built-in Pipelines depending on your input, see above.
+ScanCode.io offers several Built-in Pipelines depending on your input, see the Which pipeline should I use? below.

 Which pipeline should I use?